AbdulRehman985/aditi-library-management/Final_Proposal.md

 ---

-*This proposal serves as the complete agreement between the client and development team for the Aditi Library Management System project.*
+*This proposal serves as the complete agreement between the client and development team for the ITMS Library Management System project.*